Ava Meyer, Hayden Francisco score twice apiece as Coal City tops Beecher for regional title

 Beecher goalkeeper Mikenna Burdick (22) gets her hand on a corner kick before Coal City's Hayden Francisco can get her head on it during the Class 1A Manteno Regional championship Tuesday, May 20, 2025.

-While players like Francisco, a junior, and Faith Horkavy, a freshman midfielder who tallied an assist, rose to the occasion Tuesday as just two of several talented young playmakers, there’s no doubt the Coalers earned their title primarily on the backs of their six-deep senior core.
+While players such as Francisco, a junior, and Faith Horkavy, a freshman midfielder who tallied an assist, rose to the occasion Tuesday as two of several talented young playmakers, there’s no doubt the Coalers earned their title primarily on the backs of their six-deep senior core.

 In addition to Meyer’s goals, forward Kylee Kennell had an assist and was joined up front by Anayi Mayorga in the Coalers’ high-pressure attack.
-Corinna Barkley is the leader of a defensive backline that was stout in front of goalkeeper Chloe Plueger, who tallied a nine-save shutout.
+Corinna Barkley is the leader of a defensive back line that was stout in front of goalkeeper Chloe Plueger, who earned a nine-save shutout.

-With a roster of just 13, Painter’s relied all season on his senior six-pack to stay durable and on the field, something they all did Tuesday in a physically taxing affair.
+With a roster of just 13, Painter has relied all season on his senior six-pack to stay durable and on the field, something they all did Tuesday in a physically taxing affair.
 And that showing perfectly exemplified that group for him.

 Beecher's Grace Durante takes a shot during the Class 1A Manteno Regional championship against Coal City Tuesday, May 20, 2025.